The MISSION of Trinity Academy is to provide a Christian-ethos school of character that is for the whole community.

 In light of this, we aim to provide a curriculum that:

 - places a high value on knowledge;

-- seeks to develop strong character in line with our core values of determination, courage, humility, accountability, honourable purpose, integrity and compassion;
+- seeks to develop strong character in line with our core virtues of love, wisdom, fairness, self-control, courage, humility and integrity;

 - supports the local and wider community by creating knowledgeable and responsible citizens who use their unique gifts in the service of others.